To order by phone or get more info call us at +1 (425) 271-8950

 A Russian porcelain oyster dish from the Raphael Service, Imperial Porcelain Factory, ST Petersburg, 1899.
-Of circular shape with rounded, molded handle, the center with a finely painted vignette of a centaur regarding a classical herm en grisaille against an iron red ground in a circular reserve, surrounded by nine radiating panels decorated with foliate trophies and grotesques, the handle with a winged dracon en grisaille against an iron red ground, the underside with gilded rim and foot and with gilt Slavonic Imperial cipher of Nicholas II dated 1899.
+Of circular shape with rounded, molded handle, the center with a finely painted vignette of a centaur regarding a classical herm en grisaille against an iron red ground in a circular reserve, surrounded by nine radiating panels decorated with foliate trophies & grotesques, the handle with a winged dracon en grisaille against an iron red ground, the underside with gilded rim & foot & with gilt Slavonic Imperial cipher of Nicholas II dated 1899.
 Length 5 5/8 x w.
 4 3/4 in.
 (14.3 x 12.2 cm)